-What's in Rene's Apple Event gear bag
+What's in Rene's iPhone 8 Event gear bag?

 What does our editorial director, Rene Ritchie, carry with him to cover events?
 Here's the list!

-WWDC 2017 starts Monday, June 5, and I'm about to start packing my bags.
-Right now, all the gear I'm taking with me is all laid out, ready for a final check.
+Apple's iPhone 8 event is on Tuesday June 12, and I'm already figuring out what I'll be packing my bags.
+Right now, all the gear I'm taking with me is on standby for final review.
 The specifics of that gear has grown, shrunk, and changed over the years.
-Sometimes I lug a DSLR and lenses as big as a thermos.
-Other times I try to go iPhone-only.
-So, what's in the bag this time?
-And, hey, what's the bag?
+I used to lug a DSLR and several big hunks of glass with me as went.
+Now I go iPhone-only.
+Sometimes it's with a MacBook Pro, other times an iPad Pro.
+So, what's my go-to go-bag this time?

 - Tumi Alpha Bravo Knox Backpack: Kevin Michaluk recommended this bag to me and I love almost everything about it.
 It's stylish and small, but holds a ton of gear.